If you are planning a trip and will be Surfing, having a Travel Insurance policy before you leave your home is a good idea.

 - There is the risk of collision, potentially with other surfers, their boards, rocks or reefs.
 This can cause anything from cuts and bruises to severe wounds, which then run the risk of being infected by any contaminated seawater.

 - As with most Water Sports, there is always the risk of drowning when Surfing.
 While being a stronger swimmer may help reduce the risk of drowning, if caught in the wrong conditions or trying to surf waves that are too big for your level of expertise, drowning can be a real threat.

 - Surfers can be carried away by rip currents, which are not always immediately tangible and can lurk even in calm waters.

-- Marine life, such as sharks and jelly fish, can also pose a serious threat to surfers.
+- Marine life, such as sharks and jellyfish, can also seriously threaten surfers.

-- There have also been cases of surfers being thrown towards the seabed, often after wiping out and being pushed under by their board, and being seriously injured or even killed as a result of the collision.
+- There have also been cases of surfers being thrown towards the seabed, often after wiping out and being pushed under by their board and seriously injured or even killed due to the collision.

 You can rent a surfboard if you are not an experienced Surfer and want to try the sport on holiday.